okta/okta-auth-swift/README.md

 let client = AuthenticationClient(oktaDomain: URL(string: "https://{yourOktaDomain}")!, delegate: self)
 ```
 [//]: # (end: createClient)

-Hard-coding the Okta domain works for quick tests, but for real projects you should use a more secure way of storing these values (such as environment variables).

 The client must implement the [`AuthenticationClientDelegate`](AuthenticationClientDelegate) protocol.